True stories offer a unique perspective on compliance which can benefit senior management in all departments, not only those in compliance and HR.

 Two-time Pulitzer Prize-winning investigative reporter, Jake Bernstein, takes us on a journey inside the world of the Panama Papers.
 He explores the landscape of illicit money markets, political corruption and fraud.
 The book explores this shadow economy and how it evolved.

 'Secrecy World' reveals how shell companies operate and allow the wealthy and celebrities to evade taxes.
-The book gives insight into covering up illicit activities of major crime bosses and corrupt politicians on a global scale.
+The book gives insight into covering up the illicit activities of major crime bosses and corrupt politicians on a global scale.

 Bernstein reveals how Mossack Fonseca was exposed to the road ahead for banks, governments and law firms.
 The book was adapted into a movie with Meryl Streep, The Laundromat.